mpangburn/irrational-ratios/Irrational Ratios in Insulin Therapy.md

 ---

-$$^{†}$$The name 'insulin-to-carbohydrate ratio' implies units of $$U/g​$$.
+$$^*$$The name 'insulin-to-carbohydrate ratio' implies units of $$U/g$$.
 In practice, however, its reciprocal lends itself to more convenient mental math in computing mealtime insulin doses.
 A person living with diabetes often estimates carbohydrates in multiples of ten or fifteen grams.

 ## Developing Intuition